DearRaya/use-ML-to-predict-default/README.md

-Submission for [Kaggle challenge](https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset) to predict credit card payment default in Taiwan,China
+Submission for [Kaggle challenge](https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset) to predict of various demographics defaulting on their credit card payment

 ## Questions I was trying to address:
 * What are the dependent vairables for someone to default next month?